Blog

 Tip #1: “Don’t try to run the race for them and don’t remove the hurdles, instead let them run and teach them to jump.”

-Tip #2: Help your child become their own anxiety detective
+Tip #2: Help students become their own anxiety detective

-Erin also suggests encouraging conversation with your child about the emotions, thoughts, behaviors and actions that occur when they are feeling anxious.
+Erin also suggests encouraging conversation with your child or student about the emotions, thoughts, behaviors and actions that occur when they are feeling anxious.
 In understanding their unique experience with anxiety, they can take preemptive steps to mitigate the situation and communicate when they are in need of support or guidance.
 Encourage them to discover their inner resources when it comes to coping with their anxiety.
-If your child has an understanding of specific triggers, they can utilize their strategies before the situation becomes too overwhelming.
+If they have an understanding of specific triggers, they can utilize their strategies before the situation becomes too overwhelming.

 Tip #3: Build a consistent and communicative team of support